CloudEngineHub/AMO/README.md

 <img src="./img/yaw.webp" width="50%"/>

 You can experiment with different command combinations, including out-of-distribution (O.O.D.) ones, all using the same model.
 You can even include arm motions on top of it!
+(Press **T** to toggle arm actions)

 <img src="./img/full.webp" width="50%"/>